BikeRadar‘s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.

-Equivalent to Shimano SLX, X9 is the workhorse groupset of SRAM’s range.
-Nearly all the performance features are present at this level, with slightly cheaper construction methods and materials keeping prices down, but the weight is higher.
-BikeRadar
+Equivalent to Shimano SLX, X9 was the workhorse groupset of SRAM’s range.
+Nearly all the performance features were present at this level, with slightly cheaper construction methods and materials keeping prices down, but the weight was higher.

-The X9 group is a durable, trail-worthy 10-speed group available in 2x and 3x configurations.
+The X9 group was a durable, trail-worthy 10-speed group available in 2x and 3x configurations.

-There’s more use of aluminum versus plastic on the shifters and derailleurs and the X9 crankset features hollow crankarms to save weight.
+There was more use of aluminium versus plastic on the shifters and derailleurs, and the X9 crankset featured hollow crankarms to save weight.

 SRAM NX is the gateway to SRAM’s 1×11 drivetrains.
 Courtesy